5 threats to the global economy in 2022 | DW | 29.12.2021

 However, the post-pandemic recovery is being stymied by Beijing's crackdown on its tech titans, including Alibaba and Tencent, highly indebted real estate firms such as Evergrande and Kaisa, and the private education industry.
 Top Chinese officials have sought to calm nerves by saying that stabilizing the economy would be their top priority for next year, prompting expectations of a fiscal stimulus in early 2022.

-Beijing's reluctance to drop its "zero-COVID" stance that has kept the country isolated for more than a year and has led to draconian restrictions following the emergence of even a single COVID case would remain a big risk for the global economy.
+Beijing's reluctance to drop its "zero-COVID" stance, which has kept the country isolated for more than a year and has led to draconian restrictions following the emergence of even a single COVID case, would remain a big risk for the global economy.

 The US and European allies are weighing more economic sanctions against Russia, including stopping the controversial Nord Stream 2 gas pipeline, should it invade its neighbor.